kmarsteller/benchmark/README.md

 `branch`:  the branch of that repo to benchmark.

-`triggers`:  list ofrepositories, that if changed, should trigger a new benchmarking run.
+`triggers`:  list of repositories, that if changed, should trigger a new benchmarking run.

-`dependencies`:  other things needed by the repository to be installed in the conda env in order to successfully run the benchmark.
+`dependencies`: things needed by the `repository` in the conda env to successfully run the benchmark.

 An example [project].json file:
 ```